wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 * Doubles as a Text Widget--customizable to any page
 * Use as many different instances on a single page as you wish
 * Saves time and leaves a small footprint
-* One lightweight CSS script and no additional JavaScript
 * Create your own templates or use ours
 * Set up one page and reuse on other pages
 * No new database tables
 * Clean uninstall
 * Keep using all your other widgets
-* Won't hijack your site--use only the features you need

 IntelliWidget eliminates the need for multiple sidebars to accommodate page-specific content.
 Instead, you use one set of dynamic sidebars, load a few IntelliWidgets and then customize on a per-page basis.
 If you don’t customize a page, the default widget (the one you configured on the widgets page) displays instead.